 Welcome to the Black Forest: MPS through the decades – a short history of the label

-A Mecca for Oscar Peterson, George Duke, the Singers Unlimited, and a host of talented young European discoveries: MPS.
+For some MPS might feel like a treasure trove that had to be dug up from the twilights of Germany’s Black Forest.
+With diversity, courage, and quality as the trademarks of the label, founder Hans Georg Brunner-Schwer achieved world-wide renown as Germany’s first jazz label.
+A Mecca for international jazz stars like Oscar Peterson, George Duke, The Singers Unlimited and a host of talented young European discoveries.
 Situated in Villingen, in Germany’s Black Forest region, for some two decades MPS Records and studios wrote pioneering jazz history through its high-level recording technique and unmistakable aesthetic.
 Today the “most perfect sound made in the Black Forest” continues to light up the ears of analogue fans worldwide.
 A historical sketch.

 The studio eventually moved to another building on the factory grounds on Richthofenstrasse, a stone’s throw from the family villa.
 HGBS continued to commit himself to recording pianists, from Eugen Cicero through George Shearing on to Monty Alexander.
 But beyond that, MPS evolved a vault of recordings filled with treasures from virtually every musical direction.
 The recording no longer took place solely in Villingen; there were now New York studio sessions and live recordings at the Berlin Jazz Festival.
-Close teamwork with such masterful sound engineers as Willi Fruth and Rolph Donner guaranteed that the demand for a high-quality sound-aesthetic would be met, and many new talents were brought into the MPS fold through the mediations of the reigning high priest of jazz, Joachim-Ernst Berendt, who was working at the nearby Südwestfunk (Southwest Broadcasting) station.
+Close teamwork with such masterful sound engineers as Willi Fruth and Rolph Donner guaranteed that the demand for a high-quality sound-aesthetic would be met, and many new talents were brought into the MPS fold through the mediations of the reigning high priest of jazz, Joachim-Ernst Berendt.

-Alongside the pianists, violinists are the second most prominent instrumental group featured.
-Old masters Stéphane Grappelli and bluesman Don “Sugarcane” Harris as well as young lions Jean-Luc Ponty and Didier Lockwood are some of the violinists who were gathered together under the MPS insignia.
-Such international jazz greats as Freddie Hubbard and Jim Hall enriched the catalogue.
-The big bands of Dizzy Gillespie and Count Basie, Peter Herbolzheimer’s Rhythm Combination and Brass, as well as the popular jazz orchestras of Kurt Edelhagen and Erwin Lehn became regulars on the MPS label.
-The human voice also rose to new heights in Villingen: with Singers Unlimited, Brunner-Schwer sounded out how many vocal tracks he could overlay, as the famous jingle that signified MPS’s second international imprint came into being during the multi-track session: the “Most Perfect Sound”.
+Alongside the pianists, blowers and violinists are the prominent instrumental groups featured.
+Trumpet players like Don Ellis, Clark Terry and Freddie Hubbard or saxophonist Joe Henderson -playing with Cick Corea on "Mirror, Mirror" - are prominent figures on the label.
+The old masters Stéphane Grappelli and bluesman Don “Sugarcane” Harris, as well as young lions Jean-Luc Ponty and Didier Lockwood were just some of the violinists who gathered together under the MPS insignia.
+Geroge Duke and Alphonse Mouzon, pioneers of the Jazz-Fusion and further international jazz greats as Joe Pass, John Taylor, Mark Murphy and Jim Hall enriched the catalogue.
+And beside the big band recordings of Dizzy Gillespie and Count Basie further life recordings including Ella Fitzgerald and Sun Ra are part of the MPS experience.
+The human voice also rose to new heights in Villingen: with The Singers Unlimited, Brunner-Schwer sounded out the possibilities of vocal track overlays.
+It was at a The Singers Unlimited multi-track session that the famous MPS slogan “the most perfect sound” came into being, signifying the company’s special status on the international stage.

 MPS continued to be a pioneer as it explored around jazz’s jagged edges.
-What began to work its way into the mainstream as “World Music” in the late 1980’s had already found a home in the 1960’s in the MPS recording series “Jazz Meets the World”.
-Clarinetist Tony Scott hooked up with Balinese musicians, pianist Irene Schweizer with musicians from India, and pianist George Grunz got together with Arabic players.
-Then there are the legendary collaborations of US alto saxophonist John Handy and Indian sarod player Ali Akbar Khan as well as the recordings of Brazilian guitarist Baden Powell.
+What began to work its way into the mainstream as “World Music” in the late 1980’s had already found a home in the 1960’s in the MPS recording series “Jazz Meets the World” by Joachim-Ernst Berendt.
+Clarinetist Tony Scott hooked up with Balinese musicians, pianist Irene Schweizer with musicians from India, and pianist George Gruntz got together with Arabic players.
+Then there are the legendary collaborations between US alto saxophonist John Handy and Indian sarod player Ali Akbar Khan, and the stylish recordings of Brazilian guitarist legend Baden Powell.
 Vibraphonist-marimba player Dave Pike became a favorite of MPS, enriching the label’s groovy side with his Indian-influenced tonalities.